 (18/1227r13)An AP that operates in the 2.4 GHz or 5 GHz bands and that is co-located with one or more APs that operate in the 6 GHz band shall include in Beacon and Probe Response frames that it transmits a Reduced Neighbor Report element with the Co-Located AP subfield in the TBTT Information Header subfield set to 1 to provide at least the operating channels and operating classes of the co-located APs in the 6 GHz band.

 NOTE—The Reduced Neighbor Report element might contain information on APs that are operating in the 6 GHz band that are not co-located with the transmitting AP.
 In this case the Co-Located AP subfield is set to 0.

+An AP responds to a probe request by following the rules defined in 11.1.4.3.4 (Criteria for sending a response). (#20081)

+If neither of the following conditions is met: (#20803)

+the AP transmits an individually addressed Probe Response frame to a STA that has signaled that it does not support operating in the 6 GHz band (see 9.4.2.53 (Supported Operating Classes element)) (#20803)

+the AP operating in the 6 GHz band does not intend to be discovered by STAs (#20803)

+then the following applies: (#20803)

-If an AP operating in the 2.4 GHz or 5 GHz bands has one or more co-located APs operating in the 6 GHz band with the same SSID, then Beacon frames and Probe Response frames transmitted by the AP or by the transmitted BSSID of the same Multiple BSSID set as the AP shall include, for each of these co-located APs, a TBTT Information field in a Reduced Neighbor Report element with the BSSID field set to the BSSID of the co-located AP, and with either the Short SSID field set to the short SSID of the co-located AP or the Same SSID subfield in the BSS Parameters subfield is set to 1, except if the AP transmits an individually addressed Probe Response frame to a STA that has signaled that it does not support operating in the 6 GHz band (see 9.4.2.53 (Supported Operating Classes element)) or if the AP operating in the 6 GHz band does not intend to be discovered by STAs.
+If an AP operating in the 2.4 GHz or 5 GHz bands has one or more co-located APs operating in the 6 GHz band with the same SSID, then Beacon frames and Probe Response frames transmitted by the AP or by the transmitted BSSID of the same Multiple BSSID set as the AP shall include, for each of these co-located APs, a TBTT Information field in a Reduced Neighbor Report element with the BSSID field set to the BSSID of the co-located AP, and with either the Short SSID field set to the short SSID of the co-located AP or the Same SSID subfield in the BSS Parameters subfield set to 1 (#20803)

-If an AP operating in the 2.4 GHz or 5 GHz bands has a co-located AP operating in the 6 GHz band with a different SSID, no co-located AP operating in the 2.4 GHz or 5 GHz bands and is indicating the 6 GHz AP in a Reduced Neighbor Report of the Beacon and Probe Response frames they transmit, then Beacon and Probe Response frames transmitted by the AP (or by the transmitted BSSID of the same Multiple BSSID set as the AP) shall include a TBTT Information field in a Reduced Neighbor Report element with the BSSID field and the Short SSID field set to the BSSID and Short SSID of the co-located AP, except if the AP transmits an individually addressed Probe Response frame to a STA that has signalled that it does not support operating in the 6 GHz band (see 9.4.2.53 (Supported Operating Classes element)) or if the AP operating at 6 GHz does not intend to be discovered by STAs.
+If an AP operating in the 2.4 GHz or 5 GHz bands has a co-located AP operating in the 6 GHz band with a different SSID, and (#20805) no co-located AP operating in the 2.4 GHz or 5 GHz bands (#20805) is indicating the 6 GHz AP in a Reduced Neighbor Report element (#20805) of the Beacon and Probe Response frames they transmit, then Beacon and Probe Response frames transmitted by the AP (or by the transmitted BSSID of the same Multiple BSSID set as the AP) shall include a TBTT Information field in a Reduced Neighbor Report element with the BSSID field and the Short SSID field set to the BSSID and Short SSID of the co-located AP. (#20803)